 Equally at home at the keyboard or on the podium, Jeffrey Kahane has established an international reputation as a truly versatile artist, recognized by audiences around the world for his mastery of a diverse repertoire ranging from Bach, Mozart and Beethoven to Gershwin, Golijov and John Adams.

 Jeffrey Kahane made his conducting debut at the Oregon Bach Festival in 1988.
-Since then, he has guest conducted many of the major US orchestras including the New York and Los Angeles philharmonics, Philadelphia and Cleveland orchestras; Saint Paul Chamber Orchestra; and the Chicago, Detroit, St. Louis, Baltimore, Indianapolis and New World symphonies among others.
-Currently in his 19th season as music director of the Los Angeles Chamber Orchestra, Kahane concluded his tenure as music director of the Colorado Symphony in June 2010 and for ten seasons was music director of the Santa Rosa Symphony, where he is now conductor laureate.
+Since then, he has guest conducted many of the major US orchestras, including the New York and Los Angeles philharmonics, Philadelphia and Cleveland orchestras; Saint Paul Chamber Orchestra; and the Chicago, Detroit, St. Louis, Baltimore, Indianapolis and New World symphonies, among others.
+Currently in his 20th season as music director of Los Angeles Chamber Orchestra, Kahane concluded his tenure as music director of the Colorado Symphony in June 2010 and for ten seasons was music director of the Santa Rosa Symphony, where he is now conductor laureate.
 He has received much recognition for his innovative programming and commitment to education and community involvement with all three orchestras and received ASCAP Awards for Adventurous Programming for his work in both Los Angeles and Denver.
 He is also the artistic director of the new Green Music Center Chamber Fest in Sonoma, CA, which had its inaugural season in June 2015.

 Jeffrey Kahane’s recent European engagements include play/conduct programs with the Camerata Salzburg, Hamburg Symphony and the Real Filharmonía de Galicia in Spain as well as appearances at the Meck-Pomm Chamber Music Festival in Germany.